eira-fransham/bevy-mod-richter/README.md

 working again once the client update code is ported to use the ECS.
 I haven't touched most of the networking code, so in theory it should still work or only require minor changes.

-I've implemented mod support outside of the original `id1` directory, although it is unlikely to work with Quake mods that are not primarily based on Quake 1.
-The only non-Quake games that are confirmed to function are Rogue and Hipnotic.
-I have run the entirety of the "Quake Done Quickest" demos (`qdqst`) so can confirm that the whole game can be loaded and rendered.
+I've implemented mod support outside of the original `id1` directory, and so far all the mods that are designed to work with the original Quake release work.
+I have tried Hipnotic, Rogue, Soul of Evil, and Xmen: Ravages of Apocalypse, and playing demos from all of these games works.
+I have run the entirety of the "Quake Done Quickest" demos (`qdqst`) so can confirm that all maps from the original game can be loaded and rendered correctly.

 A host of bugs and limitations from the original Richter were fixed.
 Inputs are no longer handled by an enum and you can define your own arbitrary `+action`/`-action` commands which can be bound, and arbitrary cvars which can have a system